I had a dream last night … and let me tell you, it was a doozy.

 I thought I was dressed appropriately for a funeral (I was wearing black pants and a black blazer, and a silky red blouse), but people started asking me when I was going to change my clothes.
 I saw my friend, Janet B., sitting on one of the bleacher/pews waiting for the funeral to begin.
 “Is this blouse okay?”
 I asked.
 She scoffed and said, “Why would you wear red to a funeral?”
 But she was wearing a red fox stole around her shoulders, which really confused me.
 Janet and all the church ladies around her started pointing to me and saying, “Inappropriate!
 Inappropriate!”
 Figuring I was inappropriate, I looked around for something else to wear, and eventually found a black tank top with cougar print all over it (in shades of gray) that I first tried to pin to the front of my blazer (like a dickie) before realizing I could just put it on.

 She began singing Ave Maria (and she was actually pretty good), but it morphed into the Star Spangled Banner, and she kind of shoved the words into weird spots that made it almost unrecognizable.
 I finally figured out that she was doing a comedy routine.
-When I came around the side, she wasn’t in her dress anymore, but in a fuzzy pink costume.
-She was talking a lot about bunnies and cherry mountain bars.
+When I came around the side, she wasn’t in her dress anymore, but in a fuzzy pink costume. talking a lot about bunnies and cherry mountain bars.
 Everyone loved her.
 They were all clustered around her gushing about her act and listening to her describe her other comedy routines and trying to book her for other funerals.
 (Wow.
 Do I get a plaque or something for fitting “her” in that sentence five times?)

 I had been asked to recite the Lord’s Prayer, but I couldn’t remember the second to the last verse, so I had to stand up there saying the first part all somber and serious while trying desperately to search for the prayer on my iPhone.
 I couldn’t ask Siri to do it for me while simultaneously talking into a microphone, so I was just punching in stuff in google trying in vain to find it before reaching that part of the prayer.